Invoca/developer-docs/source/api_documentation/calls_in_progress_api/index.rst

     - Format
     - Required

+  * - organization_type
+    - The type of organization to be used in the request, either **Network** or **Advertiser**
+    - String
+    - True

   * - id
     - The ID of the organization to be used in the request
     - Number
     - True

-  * - organization_type
-    - The type of organization to be used in the request.
-Available types: [Network, Advertiser].
-Capitalization is required for this param.
-    - String
-    - True

   * - transaction_id
-    - Unique transaction ID
+    - The transaction id for the desired call
     - String
-    - Optional, if using external_unique_id
+    - Optional if using **external_unique_id**

   * - external_unique_id
-    - Unique ID for call from external system
+    - The unique id previously applied to the desired call - can only be set via the Calls In Progress API
     - String
-    - Optional, if using transaction_id
+    - Optional if using **transaction_id**

 Examples
 ~~~~~~~~~~~